caifti/HandsOn-INFN-2019/docs/k8s/pods.md

 ![Kubernete pods schema](img/k8s_deployment.png)

 Let's see how we can deploy a simple container using kubernetes.
-To do this we need to introduce 2 k8s resources:
+To do this we need to introduce two k8s resources:

 - __Pod__:
     - A pod is a collection of containers sharing a network and mount namespace and is the basic unit of deployment in Kubernetes.
 All containers in a pod are scheduled on the same node.